China to resume issuing passports, visas as virus curbs ease

 Travel services companies Trip.com and Qunar said international ticket bookings and searches for visa information on their websites rose five to eight times after Tuesday’s announcement.
 Top destinations included Japan, Thailand, South Korea, the United States, Britain and Australia.

-Japan, India, South Korea and Taiwan have responded to the Chinese wave of infections by requiring virus tests for visitors from China.
+Japan, India, Italy, South Korea and Taiwan have responded to the Chinese wave of infections by requiring virus tests for visitors from China.
+The United States announced Wednesday that it would require testing of all travelers from China beginning Jan.
+5.

 China stopped issuing visas to foreigners and passports to its own people at the start of the COVID-19 pandemic in early 2020.